StormWindStudios/LinuxNotes/README.md

 /usr/bin/quota
 ```

 Through VirtualBox (or your hypervisor of choice), add two new virtual disks to your system.
 In this example, we're using `/dev/sdb` and `/dev/sdc`.
+We need to do the usual partitioning rigmarole.

 ```
 shane@ubuuuntu:~$ sudo gdisk /dev/sdb